sirkamar/AROLib/README.md

 ## Array References
-The ARO Library has defined the Object-derived template class `Array`, which represents a single dimension array.
+The ARO Library has defined the `Object`-derived template class `Array`, which represents a single dimension array.
 An `Array` class instance may be of any value type (e.g. `int`, `float`, etc.) or reference type (e.g. `Object`, `String`, etc.), or even an array of array references.
 The ARO Library has, however, also defined the template class `Array2D` to embody 2 Dimensional arrays (i.e. array of arrays).
 Note that, similarly to that done for value types, the type parameter for `Array` and `Array2D` instances should be the class or interface name, not the reference type name.
 For example:

 ```cpp
 Ref<Array<Object>> objArr = new Array<Object>(5); // never use “Array<RObject>”